Poortugal; Where all dreams are shattered and all nightmares begin

 Your rights are in no way safeguarded and protected in Portugal!
 It’s all a fallacy!

 Be very careful!
-The whole of Portugal is mostly a conglomeration of scams from top to bottom!
+All of Portugal is mostly a conglomeration of scams from top to bottom!

-It’s impossible (and so exhausting) to try to have a life in a country where you can’t really trust anything and where there’s no rule of law to make things right in case you need justice.
-It is a terrible thing, not being able to trust people all the time, which makes any major move extremely risky.
+It is impossible (and so exhausting) to try to have a life in a country where you can’t really trust anything and where there is no rule of law to make things right in case you need justice.
+It is a terrible thing not to be able to trust people all the time, which makes any major move extremely risky.

-Nor can you, as an entrepreneur, count on the Portuguese domestic market, because it is extremely poor.
-Portuguese consumers are by and large very low quality consumers, they don’t care about quality products at all, they don’t even know what the word “quality” means, the only thing that interests them is the price, extremely low prices, that’s why the Chinese shops are so ubiquitous in Portugal.
+Nor can you, as an entrepreneur, count on the Portuguese domestic market either, because it is extremely poor.
+Portuguese consumers, by and large, are very low quality consumers, they don’t care about quality products at all, they don’t even know what the word “quality” means, the only thing that interests them is the price, extremely low prices, that’s why the Chinese shops are so ubiquitous in Portugal.

-The purchasing power of the Portuguese is rather low, but not so much due to wages, but because the cost of living in Portugal is “artificially” much higher than it seems at first sight, mainly because of the endemic big and small cancerous corruption that steals all the money from taxpayers and EU funds, the impunity of the fraudulent justice system as well the never-ending idiotic government policies that are very detrimental to the daily life of all people and economy, which per se doesn’t explain the huge blind appetite for such bad products, without any criterion regarding the quality/price ratio.
+The purchasing power of the Portuguese is rather low, but not so much because of wages, but because the cost of living in Portugal is “artificially” much higher than it seems at first sight, mainly because of the endemic big and small cancerous corruption that steals all the money from the taxpayers and the EU funds, The impunity of the fraudulent judicial system, as well as the never-ending idiotic and self-serving government policies that are very detrimental to the daily lives of all people and the economy, which per se doesn’t explain the huge blind appetite for such bad products, without any criterion regarding the quality/price ratio.

 Chinese stores in Portugal